vmchale/polyglot/README.md

 Reasons to use polyglot:

-  * Fast: 266 ms to run on the entire GHC codebase
+  * Fast: 266 ms to run on a fully checked-out GHC
   * Accurate: won't confuse Coq and Verilog
   * Pretty: magenta output